Tempestlyn/E04a-Sprites/README.md

 # E04a-Sprites Exercise

+Within the first 3 python main files, each of them have their required functions completed, including sprites that follow the mouse, sprites with changing emotes, and sprites that populate the page.
+Within the extra credit (main4), I made the sprite "paint" all over the canvas as you move the mouse around instead of doing a collage.

 This is an exercise to start experimenting with sprites in Python Arcade.
 This repository assumes that you have Python Arcade installed.

 The exercise takes place across three files: